levelupcc/level-up/_pages/curriculum/safer-communication/pgp-gpg-email-encryption/activity-discussion/romeo-and-juliet/romeo-and-juliet.md

 Now, tell them that Romeo and Juliet fall in love, and would like to exchange personal notes, but are worried that the village will know of their affair.
 Then, one day, **a PGP Gnome** or **Crypto Gnome** appears in a meadow where Juliet is napping (the trainer plays this role), and provides Juliet with the following instructions and items:

 ##### "Juliet!
-Do you want Romeo to send you a note so that no one along the way can tell what it is?* Then you should give him this, your very own open lockbox."
+Do you want Romeo to send you a note so that no one along the way can tell what it is?
+Then you should give him this, your very own open lockbox."

 Hand Juliet one of the lockboxes, and continue with:

-##### "This is a magical lockbox - why is it magical?
+##### "This is a magical lockbox - why is it magical?"
 - You have as many of the same lockbox as you want.
 - You can give it to whomever you want to have send you confidential messages.
 - Once they put their message in your lockbox and send it to you, another lockbox is magically there for them to use.